simonecaletti/SCRIPTS/cluster/eiger/README.md

 from an existing one.
 - myjobs.sh print running jobs.
 - timequota.sh print remaining quota for the group from terminal line

+TO DO:
+- update submit_all_warmup.sh and setchannels.sh to do separated folders
+for RRa and RRb.
+Better practice.